BerndtSam/I-VDT-HMM/README.md

 classificator_run1_5('Run_IdealThresholdCalculator', 0, full_subsampled_input_data_file_path, subsampling_frequency,  3, full_frequency_results_path.mat).
 An example for running this on sample 7 with subsampling frequency 30 is found below: classificator_run1_5('Run_IdealThresholdCalculator', 0, '/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/ternary_classifier/classificator_1.5/input/Subsamples/s_007_30.txt', 30,  3, '/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/ternary_classifier/Results/FrequencyResults/2018-1-17-16-58-f30-s_007.mat')

+To run I-BDT, choose the user defined threshold after opening the classificator_run1_5.fig with the input data source as a string to the correct subsampled data.
+This data is subsampled differently than it is for I-VDT-HMM as it requires specific timestamps.
+The subsampling algorithm is a python script found under classificator_1.5/Results/Input/.
+Ensure that when inputting data subsampled lower than 1000 Hz that you update the Eye Trackers sampling rate in the GUI.
+An example of the input file is found below:
+/Users/SamBerndt/Desktop/Class/Research/I-VDT-HMM/I-BDT/ternary_classification/classificator_1.5/input/SubsamplesBDT/s_007_20.txt